State solar incentives

 Sell excess electricity with net metering program

 Tennessee is one of the four states where a net metering policy hasn’t been developed.
 However, federal law requires its availability upon request.
 You will have to negotiate with your utility and the conditions may vary from company to company.
+The Tennessee Valley Authority (TVA) offers a dual-metering option for participants in its Green Power Providers program.

 The general principle behind net metering always stays the same: it allows you to send the excess electricity back to the grid instead of storing it in a battery bank.
 When you sell your solar power to the utility, you receive credits that can be used to offset your next bills.
 Their value can be equal to full retail electricity price, but companies sometimes use an avoided cost rate which is a bit lower.
 The credits are usually rolled over for at least one year, after which time all unused credits may be retired, bought from you or allowed to roll over indefinitely.